Automatic Intersection Management in Mixed Traffic Using Reinforcement Learning and Graph Neural Networks: Related Work

 In recent works, machine learning demonstrated its potential for automated driving, yielding remarkable results in road user motion prediction \cite{lefevre2014survey} and planning for a single ego vehicle \cite{zhu2021survey}.
 Many planning models \cite{chen2019deep,bansal2019chauffeurnet} rely on the imitation of expert demonstrations taken, e.g., from driving datasets using supervised learning.
 In \cite{cui2022coopernaut}, it is proposed to aid a machine learning model for single ego planning using inter-vehicle communication providing LiDAR measurements from surrounding vehicles to enhance the sensor coverage.
 For cooperative behavior planning, ground truth data is virtually unavailable, because such maneuvers are seldom, if at all, performed by human drivers.
 Therefore, supervised learning approaches are rather limited for the application in AIM.
 Reinforcement learning (RL) evades the need for large amounts of training data, by instead exploring possible behaviors in simulation, guided by a reward signal.
 The application of RL to single ego planning was demonstrated for handling urban intersections \cite{capasso2021end--end} and highway lane change maneuvers \cite{hart2020graph}.
 The authors of the latter work propose a graph-based scene representation for encoding the ego vehicle's semantic surroundings and a GNN-based policy.

-Learning-based algorithms have not been as extensively used for cooperative multi-agent behavior planning.
+Learning-based algorithms have not been as extensively used for cooperative multi-agent behavior planning in automated driving.
+Multi-agent reinforcement learning approaches have been proposed for a large variety of problem settings, e.g., in robotics.
+Due to the specific nature of server-side cooperative planning and presence of human-driven vehicles, these works are not transferable to our task.
 In \cite{wu2019dcl-aim}, RL is employed to train a policy for choosing the most suited action from a restricted discrete action space, which ensures collision-free maneuvers.
 Because the policy execution is performed decentralized for each vehicle individually, the approach does not leverage explicit communication and dedicated cooperation between agents.
 Our previous work \cite{klimke2022cooperative} was the first to propose a GNN trained in RL for centralized cooperative behavior planning in fully automated traffic.
 The representation and learning model have been improved and was shown to generalize to intersection layouts not encountered during training \cite{klimke2022enhanced}.